3rd Sunday after the Epiphany

 Texts: Mark 1:14-20;

-I’d like to suggest to us that a big reason for modern folks not seeing the coming of God’s Reign on earth as an event is that religion has mostly become for us a matter of personal belief.
-And it’s connected with that view of heaven as the place we go when we die.
-What matters most is a person’s belief in Jesus as a ticket to heaven, almost like one of these tickets here.
-Our belief in Jesus gets us a ticket to heaven.
+If that call of Jesus just doesn’t sound as exciting anymore, after two thousand years, I’d like to suggest that a big reason for us modern folks not seeing the coming of God’s Reign on earth as an exciting event is because we don’t really see it as an event anymore.
+Religion for us has mostly become a matter of personal belief, not really an event at all.
+If there is an event connected with it, it’s what happens to us when we die, at the end of our lives here on earth, not in the midst of them.
+What has come to matter to us the most is a person’s belief in Jesus as a ticket to heaven.
 Isn’t this something like the most common way we have approached the coming of God’s reign.
 Do we even see it as a reign here on earth?
 Or only in heaven, where we go when we die?

 Some of the dancers have begun to forget their steps, and no one seems to remember why one of them holds a flaming chalice toward the sky.
 Some in the courtyard say that this might be the last matanza, or that at most there might be a few more.